A vision realized: The story of standing up for caribou - Yellowstone to Yukon Conservation Initiative

 A vision realized: The story of standing up for caribou

-New short film highlights the connection between preserving mountain caribou and Indigenous culture in northern British Columbia
+Short film highlights the connection between saving mountain caribou and Indigenous culture in northern British Columbia

 Can you believe that less than 10 years ago, mountain caribou in northern British Columbia’s (B.C.)
 Peace region were on the brink of extinction?